 At the beginning of each year, FHA loan limits are updated by HUD.
 The standard loan limits increased up to $331,760 from $314,827 in 2019.
 FHA loan limits may fluctuate based on your city, region, or state.
 Click here to see if limits could be different in your area.

 Down Payment Assistance for FHA Loans

 FHA’s minimum down payment can be as little as 3.5% on purchases.
 These mortgages are insured by FHA.
 This is a great option for first time home buyers or families that don’t have a lot to put down for their home.

 for FHA Loans

-There are fees and charges that you accumulate in the mortgage process with an FHA loan or any loan and these fees are closing costs.
-FHA closing costs are approximately 3-4% of the home’s purchase price and that can vary by state due to higher taxes.
+There are fees and charges that you accumulate in the mortgage process with an FHA loan or any loan, and these fees are closing costs.
+FHA closing costs are approximately 3-4% of the home’s purchase price, which can vary by state due to higher taxes.
 Some Down Payment Assistance programs can cover a portion of the closing costs associated with your FHA loan.

 Mortgage Insurance and FHA Loans

 All FHA loans require mortgage insurance.
 The first premium charged is an upfront one-time payment mortgage insurance premium that is financed into the loan amount and usually totals around 1.75% of the loan.
 The second is an annual mortgage insurance premium (MIP), which is paid monthly, and there are a few factors that determine the rate including the loan-to-value ratio.
 The MIP is divided into 12 installments and are part of your monthly mortgage payments.
 Check out our Loan Calculator below for the monthly breakdown of your mortgage with an FHA loan.